Electronic Share Trading (CREST)

 Market capitalisation exemption

-The proposed exemption will apply if these three conditions are met.
+The exemption applies if three conditions are met.

 - or

-- A market outside the European Union which is equivalent to a regulated market or multilateral trading facility.
-(For example, the London Stock Exchange)
+- A market outside the European Union (EU) which is equivalent to a regulated market or multilateral trading facility.
+(For example, the London Stock Exchange.)

 The closing market capitalisation of the issuer of the relevant securities was below €1 billion on 1 December of the previous year.